UWPCE-PythonCert/PythonCertDevel/_sources/modules/Files.rst.txt

 Gotcha:

   * no difference between text and binary on \*nix
-  * breaks on Windows
+  * but this is not true on Windows, and will cause an error.

 File Reading
 ------------

-Reading part of a file
+Reading part of a file:

 .. code-block:: python